pwr-Solaar/Solaar/docs/capabilities.md

 invocations.
 When Solaar starts it restores on-line devices to their previously-known state.
 Also, while running Solaar restores devices to their previously-known state when the device comes on line.
+This information is stored in the file `~/.config/solaar/config.json`.

 Querying a device for its current state can require quite a few HID++ interactions.
 These interactions can temporarily slow down the device, so